willswats/the-stuffed-potato/README.md

 During work experience, a local takeaway restaurant needed a new website, therefore, I was tasked with building an example of what it could look like.
 It was built within one week and it was the first time that I used Next.js.

+The menu data is separate from the JSX, therefore, the data could be easily replaced with data from an API.
+The `MenuList` component is dynamic and populates itself depending upon the amount of data provided to it by utilising JavaScript's `map()` method.

 ## Install

 1. Install [pnpm](https://pnpm.io/installation).